ngs-docs/angus/rmarkdown_rnaseq.md

 This produces the following output.

 ```
-[master (root-commit) cd1ceaf] Let's do our initial commit
+[master (root-commit) 2087cdb] Let's do our initial commit
- 7 files changed, 35772 insertions(+)
+ 15 files changed, 71308 insertions(+)
+ create mode 100644 Bibliography/bibliography.bib
+ create mode 100644 Bibliography/plos-one.csl
+ create mode 100644 ERR458493.fastq.gz.quant.counts
  create mode 100644 ERR458493.fastq.gz.quant.tpm
+ create mode 100644 ERR458494.fastq.gz.quant.counts
  create mode 100644 ERR458494.fastq.gz.quant.tpm
+ create mode 100644 ERR458495.fastq.gz.quant.counts
  create mode 100644 ERR458495.fastq.gz.quant.tpm
+ create mode 100644 ERR458500.fastq.gz.quant.counts
  create mode 100644 ERR458500.fastq.gz.quant.tpm
+ create mode 100644 ERR458501.fastq.gz.quant.counts
  create mode 100644 ERR458501.fastq.gz.quant.tpm
+ create mode 100644 ERR458502.fastq.gz.quant.counts
  create mode 100644 ERR458502.fastq.gz.quant.tpm
  create mode 100644 markdown-angus-rnaseq-viz.Rmd
 ```

 When we run `git commit`, Git takes everything we have told it to save by using `git add` and stores a copy permanently inside the special `.git` directory.
-This permanent copy is called a `commit` (or `revision`) and its short identifier is `cd1ceaf` (Your commit may have another identifier.)
+This permanent copy is called a `commit` (or `revision`) and its short identifier is `2087cdb` (Your commit may have another identifier.)

 We use the `-m` flag (for “_message_”) to record a short, descriptive, and specific comment that will help us remember later on what we did and why.
 If we just run `git commit` without the `-m` option, Git will launch `nano` (or whatever other editor we configured as `core.editor`) so that we can write a longer message.